-Faculty of Clinical Medicine, specifying the published works on which their claim to the degree is based.
+3. A candidate for the degree by publication shall apply in writing to the Degree Committee for the Faculty of Clinical Medicine, specifying the published works on which their claim to the degree is based.
 The candidate shall also submit:

-- (a) a summary in not more than 500 words of the field of research covered by these works; - (b) an application fee, as specified in the Schedule to these regulations; - (c) a statement that the work to be submitted is not substantially the same as any work that the candidate may have submitted for a degree, diploma, or other qualification at this or any other university. - 4.
+- (a) a summary in not more than 500 words of the field of research covered by these works; - (b) an application fee, as specified in the Schedule to these regulations; - (c) a statement that the work to be submitted is not substantially the same as any work that the candidate may have submitted for a degree, diploma, or other qualification at this or any other - 4.
 The Degree Committee shall refer each application to the M.D.
-Committee, who may refer it to consideration one or more assessors for their opinion and advice before deciding that the published work is of of work submitted. outstanding quality and constitutes prima facie evidence of distinction through a substantial and original contribution to the advancement of the science, art, or history of medicine.
+Committee, who may refer it to consideration outstanding quality and constitutes prima facie evidence of distinction through a substantial and original contribution to the advancement of the science, art, or history of medicine.
 An assessor so appointed shall receive a fee as specified in the Schedule to these regulations.